drewgpt/sdai-wde-02-interactive-forms/README.md

 ##

 ## Description 📄
-In this assignment, we will work together to create a basic form that includes various media types and validations.
+In this assignment, you will create a basic form that includes various media types and validations.
 This form allows users to submit their personal details such as name, email, age, resume, and a short bio.
 The form uses basic HTML5 features like input validation and file upload to ensure the data is entered correctly.

 ## Project Structure